Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_cult/same54c_motion_surveillance/readme.md

 <img src = "images/tcp_ip_connection.png" width="388" height="284" align="middle">

 1. The application is configured and build with [LAN8740 PHY](https://www.microchip.com/wwwproducts/en/LAN8740A) driver.
-To use a different PHY, use MPLAB® Harmony Configurator (MHC) to select and configure the PHY.
+To use a different PHY, use MPLAB® Code Configurator (MCC) to select and configure the PHY.
 Make sure that correct PHY address and configuration flags are used for the particular PHY daughter board.
 The MII/RMII and I/O configuration flags should match the hardware for the PHY board.
 This application demonstration assumes that IPv4 is enabled.
-If IPv4 is not enabled in MHC, the code in app.c will not build and needs to be updated to remove the IPv4 dependencies.
+If IPv4 is not enabled in MCC, the code in app.c will not build and needs to be updated to remove the IPv4 dependencies.

 2. The demo has DHCP enabled, and expect a DHCP server to be available.
 If there is no DHCP server, then the default static IP address will be used: **192.168.100.11**.
-If this static address does not match your network settings, use MPLAB® Harmony Configurator (MHC) to modify the static IP address of the network interface.
+If this static address does not match your network settings, use MPLAB® Code Configurator (MCC) to modify the static IP address of the network interface.

 3. The NetBIOS name of the application is specified during the initialization of TCP/IP stack.
 It is the hostName member of TCPIP_HOSTS_CONFIGURATION structure.
 The NetBIOS service must be enabled in demonstration configuration, for the demonstration to respond to NetBIOS queries.
 Alternatively, use the IPv4 or IPv6 address (if IPv6 is enabled) of the board directly.